 Lag Shields - for use in concrete, brick or block

-2. Clean holes of any debris.
+- Clean holes of any debris.

-3. Place the lag shield in the hole with the closed end of the lag shield inserted first.
+- Place the lag shield in the hole with the closed end of the lag shield inserted first.

 - The fixture is then placed over the lag shield, inserting a lag screw through the fixture and into the lag screw.
 Use a wrench to turn the lag screw clockwise until tight.

 All of this information should assist in the safe and correct installation and use of concrete anchors and fasteners no matter what your application may be.

 Please remember with all fastening jobs to keep safety in mind.
 Always follow safety instructions on all tools, and refer to manufacturer's installation instructions when available and always remember to wear safety goggles!

-Article written by: with Bob Carlisle, President Concrete Fastening Systems, Inc
+Article written by: Bob Carlisle, President Concrete Fastening Systems, Inc